chrisgjarrett/chrisgjarrett.github.io/_portfolio/kaituna-flow-prediction.md

 ## Rainfall and lake levels
 ![ Rainfall against time](/assets/images/kaituna-project/rainfall-against-time.jpg "Rainfall against time") ![ Lake level against time](/assets/images/kaituna-project/rainfall-against-time.jpg "Lake level against time")

 Interestingly, neither rainfall nor lake level seem to exhibit the same seasonality trends and neither seems to correlate strongly with the average gate level.
 This motivates the investigation of nonlinear or interaction effects.
+It may also suggest that the dam operators have some sort of seasonal model that is independent of rainfall.
+Or, my rainfall data has been aggregated incorrectly.